NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 ```

 `wrapQtAppsHook` and `wrapGAppsHook` should be replaced with `makeWrapperAuto`
-while enable derivations to get rid of well known workarounds such as:
+which enables removing frequent workarounds such as:

 ```nix
   # hook for gobject-introspection doesn't like strictDeps